dachou/dachou.github.io/_posts/2018-09-28-cloud-service-models.md

 date:   2018-09-28 12:00:00 -0700
 ---

-I'm guessing most of us have seen a version of the diagram that compares the cloud computing service models (IaaS, PaaS, SaaS) and on-premises environments, sometime within the past 10 years?
-You know, the one that uses a visualization of four software (layer cake) stacks to describe the differences between infrastructure, platform, and software -as-a-service models as described in [The NIST Definition of Cloud Computing](https://csrc.nist.gov/publications/detail/sp/800-145/final)?
+I'm guessing most of us have seen a version of the diagram that compares the cloud computing service models (IaaS, PaaS, SaaS) and on-premises environments, sometime within the past few years?
+You know, the one that uses a visualization of four software (layer cake) stacks to describe the differences between infrastructure, platform, and software "-as-a-service" models as described in [The NIST Definition of Cloud Computing](https://csrc.nist.gov/publications/detail/sp/800-145/final)?

 ![cloud service models](/assets/20110326-cloudmodels.png)